 - Inside the Near-Death Star, the inmates are made to live in a lifelike virtual world.

 - Strange Minds Think Alike: Fry bluffs the Near-Death Star robots by saying he has "Talking Hump Syndrome".
-They buy it.
+They buy it, even referring to it by its initials.

-- Take That, Us: When Cubert starts listing meaningful jobs he wants to take (none of which sound that meaningful) the last is "science-fiction cartoon writer".
+- Take That, Us: When Cubert starts listing meaningful jobs he wants to take (none of which sound that meaningful) the last is "science-fiction cartoon writer".note

 - The Last of These Is Not Like the Others: As the Professor lists all the dark secrets of the Mars University faculty, his last is Wernstrom, to whom the Professor can only growl "Wernstrom!"